What is Cloud Performance Testing and What are the Top Cloud-Based Performance Testing Service Providers?

 - Browser Performance Test

 Hence, while writing a Strategy for Performance Testing on the cloud you need to include the benefits of performance testing on the cloud, the types of tests that you will execute, the type of cloud set up, etc.

 All the good things come with a challenge and so does cloud testing.

 The benefit received from cloud testing is incomparable, but there are some concerns associated with cloud performance testing which should also be kept in mind, like the test results may not always be accurate due to the varying performance caused by the provider’s network condition.

 At times there could be chances of a service outage from the provider, and you may not always get the same resources.
-Also, there will be some challenges associated with the migration or the move from traditional method to cloud, but the way cloud market is booming up, I am pretty sure that it will be a good move.
+Also, there will be some challenges associated with the migration or the move from traditional methods to cloud, but the way the cloud market is booming up, I am pretty sure that it will be a good move.

 Our upcoming tutorial will be a perfect guide for Mobile App Performance Testing.